itzzmeakhi/Shoppie/DeveloperNotes.md

 Removed User Details Updation details in SideNav when an user updates his/her details by adding an rxjs BehviorSubject to the user details by emitting them whenever details updated.

+# Added New Address and show saved addresses features

+### Commit - 6

+Using address form data, the new address is pushed to the array of previously added addresses list and updates the firebase data.
+The saved addresses are displayed in a bootstrap card style type design, where user can view/edit and also delete the particular address, which are yet to be implemented.

+Added validations to the user details updation form and also to the new address form.